Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \textbf{Extensions of Discrete Delay Models}

 As a logical extension of each of the models above, one may incorporate both memory and perception through a modification of the advective potential $u_\tau (x,t)$.
-Instead, one may consider $\overline{u_\tau}_{g,R} (x,t)$ for some detection kernel $g$ and perceptual radius $R$.
+Instead, one may consider $\overline{u_\tau}_{g,R} (x,t)$ for some detection function $g$ and perceptual radius $R$. {We highlight some interesting open problems in this regard now.}

-\textbf{Open Question:} How does the inclusion of perception into discrete delay models change the space use outcomes?
-More precisely, how does non-local perception alter the stability of the constant steady states?
+\begin{oppr} In what sense do solutions exist to solve problems of form \eqref{delayprototype} or \eqref{delaymodelsystem} when a nonlocal perception through a top-hat detection function is included in addition to an explicit time delay?
+Similar to problems without time delays, it is likely easier to study these problems under a periodic boundary condition. \end{oppr}

+\begin{oppr} In what sense may these problems converge in the limit as $R \to 0^+$?
+What are the qualitative differences between solutions to local and nonlocal problems featuring time delays? \end{oppr}